 Open Field Birds, Pacific Northwest

-Many of these birds visit the Pacific Northwest.
+Many of these birds visit the the Pacific Northwest Coastal Region.
 The pacific slope flycatcher male is a very early riser, quite often singing before daylight, always close to water, you can just hear his morning calls over the nearby stream.
 But by afternoon, his calls have changed to a more demanding sound as he sits atop a broken tree or high branch.
 He will spend the rest of the day calling out to let the world know how wonderful he is, only stopping at dark or to catch the odd passing fly.

 These beautiful birds are also quite tough and can drive much bigger birds from their area and if needed the female will join in to help.
 Once the Intruder has been driven off and peace has returned, the female goes back to the nest and the male takes his high perch again and starts his singing anew.